kare22/UT_BIG_DATA_project/README.md

 ## Queries
 All queries in notebook consists of comments of every step.

+### Data Enrichment
+All the queries must be done after data enrichment, which means that to the taxi ride data set was added pick up and drop off borough names.

+#### Before optimizing
+This part processes NYC taxi trip data and enriches it with borough-level geospatial information using Spark and Sedona.
+It starts by initializing a Spark session with Sedona for geospatial processing.
+Trip data is loaded from CSV files with a predefined schema, selecting only essential columns to optimize performance.
+NYC borough boundary data is read from a GeoJSON file, converted to WKT format, and transformed into a Spark DataFrame.
+A helper function converts longitude and latitude into WKT Points, which are then transformed into geometries for pickup and dropoff locations.
+The trip data is joined with borough boundaries using spatial intersections to determine the pickup and dropoff boroughs.
+Unnecessary columns are removed, and timestamps are formatted for consistency.
+Finally, the processed data, including medallion, pickup/dropoff boroughs, and timestamps, is written as a Parquet file for efficient storage and querying.

+#### After optimizing
+???

+### Dealing with queries
+The solution preprocesses the taxi trip data by sorting it by pickup time for each taxi (medallion) and calculating the idle time between consecutive trips.
+It then filters out invalid idle times (negative or greater than 4 hours).
 1) Query 1: Utilization per taxi/driver
   - Description : Compute the fraction of time that a cab is on the road and occupied.
-  - Solution : The solution preprocesses the taxi trip data by sorting it by pickup time for each taxi (medallion) and calculating the idle time between consecutive trips.
-It then filters out invalid idle times (negative or greater than 4 hours).
-For Query 1, it groups the data by taxi and computes the average trip time and idle time per taxi.
+  - Solution : It groups the data by taxi and computes the average trip time and idle time per taxi.
 Finally, utilization is calculated as the ratio of total trip time to the sum of total trip time and total idle time, providing a measure of how efficiently each taxi is used.
 2) Query 2: Average time for a taxi to find its next fare per destination borough
   - Description: The average time it takes for a taxi to find its next fare(trip) per destination borough.
 This can be computed by finding the difference of time, e.g. in seconds, between the drop off